Frantz is a 2016 French-German drama film directed by François Ozon starring Paula Beer and Pierre Niney.

 - Replacement Goldfish: Adrien fills in the emotional void of the loss of Frantz for Anna, his fiancée, and for the Hoffmeisters, his parents.

 - Romancing the Widow: What Kreutz tries to do with Anna.
 With no success.

 - The Reveal: Adrien does not know Frantz; he is the soldier that killed him during the war.
 All his tales to Anna and the Hoffmeisters were lies designed to appease their grief and his guilt.

 - Shell-Shocked Veteran: Adrien, who still has not recover from the war; and from his guilt over killing Frantz in battle.

-- Shout-Out: L'hôtel des Camélias is likely a reference to the novel The Lady of the Camellias by Dumas.
+- L'hôtel des Camélias is likely a reference to the novel The Lady of the Camellias by Alexandre Dumas, fils.
 Both are about prostitutes.